 Traditional braces are what most people picture when they think of braces.
-Although they are still made of stainless steel, the brackets themselves are smaller than they were in the past.
-They may not be the most cosmetically appealing choice, but they remain excellent at moving teeth with precision and achieving a long-term stable result.
+Although they are still made of stainless steel, the brackets themselves are smaller than they were in the past and have become more popular over time.
+They remain excellent at moving teeth with precision and achieving a long-term stable result.

 Aesthetic braces are broadly similar to traditional braces but are more cosmetically pleasing clear or tooth-coloured brackets.
 They are popular with adult patients and older teenagers due to their aesthetic and inconspicuous design.

-Invisalign are also fast becoming a popular choice of treatment due to their inconspicuous design.
+Also a popular choice of treatment due to their inconspicuous design.
 A series of clear, removable aligners are custom-made specifically for your teeth.
-The aligners are replaced every two weeks so that your teeth gradually move little by little, week by week, towards the projected final position.
-Comfortable, clear and removable - Invisalign are also fast becoming a popular choice of treatment due to their inconspicuous design.
-A series of clear, removable aligners are custom-made specifically for your teeth.
-The aligners are replaced every one to two weeks so that your teeth gradually move little by little, week by week, towards the projected final position.
+The aligners are replaced every 1 -2 weeks so that your teeth gradually move little by little, week by week, towards the projected final position.

 There’s nothing quite like that moment when those braces are removed for the last time.
-Making the right choice of brace is therefore an important decision to deliver that perfect smile.
-We always consider what is most important to you before deciding on which type of brace will work best for you.
-As Orthodontic Specialists, we have the expertise and experience to know how to achieve the best result for you in the least amount of time.
-Whatever brace you choose you can be safe in the knowledge we will provide a first class result.
+While making the right choice of brace is therefore an important decision, whatever brace you choose you can be safe in the knowledge we will provide a first class result.

 A functional appliance consists of an upper and lower removable appliance that is used to reduce an increased overjet (where the upper front teeth protrude in front of the lower teeth).
 Only when deemed necessary, functional appliances are usually fitted prior to the fitting of fixed appliances.
 For example, in a small number of cases a functional appliance may be needed for a short time prior to having braces fitted.